 And if, for any reason, you really can’t get on with the people you work with, it’s always best to bring this up with your boss (or with your colleague) and get it resolved ASAP.
 Because nobody works well with an elephant in the room – even if it’s over Zoom.

 It’s a well-known fact that someone who works constantly, and doesn’t devote any time to their personal life, isn’t going to be the happiest of people.

 Even if you’re a naturally hard worker, you still need to give yourself a break from time to time in order to prevent burnout – both personally and professionally.
 No matter how busy your schedule is, setting some time aside for personal tasks and hobbies will help make sure you don’t spend every waking hour on work.

 So whether it’s five minutes every day to learn something new, or just going off-the-grid on your commute, there’s never an excuse not to indulge in some regular ‘me-time’.

 Get your posture right

 Every job comes with occupational hazards, but some can be easily overlooked.

-For example, if you spend a lot of time sat in one place, excessive slouching could actually affect both your body and mind negatively.
-Similarly, if your job involves a lot of standing, walking, or lifting, failing to follow the correct procedures for each task, or taking on more than you should will only result in health issues in the long run.
+For example, if you spend a lot of time sitting in one place, excessive slouching could actually affect both your body and mind negatively.
+Similarly, if your job involves a lot of standing, walking, or lifting, failing to follow the correct procedures for each task, or taking on more than you should, will only result in health issues in the long run.